GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 # The orange almond cake

 This was the hardest part to get right, and the most important for the emotional impact of The Cake.
-After a false start with a [Middle Eastern orange almond cake](https://www.finecooking.com/recipe/orange-almond-cake) that was delicious but had completely the wrong texture and flavor, I decided to start with a plain almond cake and add orange flavoring.
+After a false start with a [Middle Eastern orange almond cake](https://www.finecooking.com/recipe/orange-almond-cake) that was delicious but had entirely the wrong texture and flavor, I decided to start with a plain almond cake and add orange flavoring.
 I adapted the Golden Almond Cake from Rose Levy Beranbaum's classic [The Cake Bible](https://www.amazon.com/gp/product/0688044026/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0688044026&linkCode=as2&tag=gregowen-20&linkId=4fa73a14326b072846f2905a38cd3645), and it worked perfectly.

 <div class='recipe'>
 <div class='ingredients' markdown='1'>